bacalhau-project/bacalhau/docs/docs/dev/cli-reference/all-flags.md

                                          # Mount S3 object with specific endpoint and region
                                          -i src=s3://bucket/key,dst=/my/input/path,opt=endpoint=https://s3.example.com,opt=region=us-east-1
       --ipfs-connect string              The ipfs host multiaddress to connect to, otherwise an in-process IPFS node will be created if not set.
-      --ipfs-serve-path string           path local Ipfs node will persist data to --ipfs-swarm-key string            Optional IPFS swarm key required to connect to a private IPFS swarm -l, --labels strings                   List of labels for the job.
+      --ipfs-swarm-key string            Optional IPFS swarm key required to connect to a private IPFS swarm -l, --labels strings                   List of labels for the job.
 Enter multiple in the format '-l a -l 2'.
 All characters not matching /a-zA-Z0-9_:|-/ and all emojis will be stripped.
       --memory string                    Job Memory requirement (e.g. 500Mb, 2Gb, 8Gb).